scriptrdotio/UIComponents/UIComponents/dashboard/frontend/components/chart/README.md

   smooth | undefined | Set to false to disable line smoothing. | NO hideHover | undefined | Set to false to always show a hover legend.
 Set to true or 'auto' to only show the hover legend when the mouse cursor is over the chart.
 Set to 'always' to never show a hover legend. | NO hoverCallback | undefined | Provide a function on this option to generate custom hover legends.
-The function will be called with the index of the row under the hover legend, the options object passed to the constructor as arguments, a string containing the default generated hover legend content HTML, and an object containing the original data for the row as passed in the data option.
+The function will be called with the index of the row under the hover legend, the options object passed to the constructor as arguments, a string containing the default generated hover legend content HTML, and an object containing the original data for the row as passed in the data option. | NO lineWidth | undefined | Width of the series lines, in pixels. | NO lineWidth | undefined | Width of the series lines, in pixels. | NO lineWidth | undefined | Width of the series lines, in pixels. | NO
-eg:
-hoverCallback: function (index, options, content, row) {
-  return "sin(" + row.x + ") = " + row.y;
-} | NO
-  lineWidth | undefined | Width of the series lines, in pixels. | NO lineWidth | undefined | Width of the series lines, in pixels. | NO lineWidth | undefined | Width of the series lines, in pixels. | NO